 Summer Resident Academy (SRA) -is a 5-week intensive new teacher training academy that takes place the summer between graduating from Georgia State University College of Education and Human Development and the first year of teaching.
 Our vision is for a cohort of beginning teachers who, empowered by their knowledge and experiences, enter their first year of teaching confident and prepared to lead each student to academic and social emotional success starting the first day of school.

-Equity Based iGroup Training is 5-day training designed to assist teams of educators with developing their capacity to identify inequities and interrupt racism.
+Equity Based iGroup Facilitators Training is a 5-day training designed to assist teams of educators with developing their capacity to identify inequities and interrupt racism.

 School Reform Initiative (SRI) Fall Meeting is 3-day gathering of educators from around the world, coming together in community to share questions about their practice and learn from close, public examination of their work.
 At Fall Meeting, participants engage with others in professional collaboration, equity-centered practices and reflective discourse using SRI protocols and resources!